 In 1519 CE, Ulrich Zwingli (1484-1531 CE) arrived in Zürich to begin his new work as pastor at Grossmünster Cathedral.
 Though born into a family of farmers, Zwingli was an educated man who completed his studies at the University of Vienna and University of Basel.
 The ideas of the Dutch philosopher Erasmus (1466-1536 CE) strongly influenced Zwingli, who shared Erasmus' belief that scripture should be read and preached liberally in one’s native language as opposed to Latin.
 Zwingli quickly broke with established Catholic tradition soon after his arrival in Zürich, preaching a new, radical interpretation of the Gospels.
 Decidedly against a literal interpretation of the Eucharist, the selling of indulgences, the veneration of saints and relics, and the celibacy of priests, Zwingli additionally denounced the Catholic mass, Swiss men who worked as mercenaries in foreign armies, and perceived forms of idolatry in Catholic worship.
 Reforming the church in Zürich, Zwingli argued, was necessary so that Zürchers could live a life according to the Gospels as Jesus Christ had truly intended.
 Zwingli, with governmental approval and cooperation, dissolved Zürich's monasteries, confiscated the possessions belonging to Zürich's various churches and monasteries, and desecrated the graves of holy martyrs.
 (However, what exactly happened to the relics of Saints Felix, Regula, and Exuperantius remain a topic of debate between Protestants and Catholics in Switzerland.)

 Grossmünster, like the other churches, abbeys, and monasteries in the Canton of Zürich, was profoundly affected by Zwingli’s reforming zeal.
 The current austere simplicity of Grossmünster’s interiors is a direct result of Zwingli’s Reformation.
 In 1524 CE, reformers removed Grossmünster’s organ and religious statuary.
 Decorated walls were whitewashed, and Grossmünster’s stained glass windows were removed.
 It is worth noting that Zwingli, himself, never endorsed an iconoclastic removal of religious images, and he never sanctioned violence that would run counter to the interests of Zürich secular authorities.
-That being said, acts of iconoclasm occurred throughout the summer of 1524 CE in Zürich, which would in turn be mirrored by the actions of Protestant communities in Germany, the Netherlands, France, Denmark, and Belgium.
+That being said, acts of iconoclasm occurred throughout the summer of 1524 CE in Zürich, which would in turn be mirrored by the actions of Protestant communities in Germany, England, Scotland, the Netherlands, France, Denmark, and Belgium.

 Following Zwingli’s death in 1531 CE, Heinrich Bullinger (1504-1575 CE) became the chief pastor at Grossmünster Cathedral.
 His tenure was one of relative peace and calm compared to that of his predecessor.
 While just as fiery in his sermons as Zwingli had been, Bullinger was of a prudent, diplomatic, and charitable character.
 He continued Zwingli’s work in overseeing Grossmünster’s theological school and corresponded with leading figures of his era, including Martin Luther, Jean Calvin, and Elizabeth I (r.
 1558-1603 CE).
 Under Bullinger’s aegis, Grossmünster retained its position of prominence among Zürich’s churches, and Bullinger helped Grossmünster avoid the organizational and legal troubles that commonly faced other large cathedrals during the Reformation and Counter-Reformation.
 The latter history of Grossmünster is largely quiet.
 Aside from a fire in 1763 CE that destroyed Grossmünster's towers - they were rebuilt in a gothic “box” style a few years later - the past four centuries have been mostly uneventful.
 A period of refurbishment commenced in the late 19th and early 20th centuries CE, which saw Grossmünster’s Romanesque appearance restored to its full splendor.
 A pulpit was restored in 1851 CE and an organ returned in 1960 CE.
 Stained-glass windows by the famed Swiss artist Augusto Giacometti (1901-1966 CE) were installed in 1933 CE as well.